 - Slowly stir the natural vitamin c powder (this is the powder that I love to use!) into the hibiscus aloe gel until totally dissolved.
 I like to sprinkle it as I stir, to avoid clumping.

 - Store in a dark bottle (to keep the light out), in the fridge for up to 4 weeks.
 It is important to follow these instructions because Vitamin C breaks down very easily in sunlight and starts as soon as the liquid is mixed with the powder.
 To keep the Vitamin C as long as possible, refrigeration and a dark bottle are both needed.
 You can slow the oxidation of the Vitamin C with a few drops of vitamin e mixed in!

-TO USE: Use BEFORE your moisturizer.
+Use BEFORE your moisturizer.
 After cleansing and toning your face, apply 8-10 drops of Hi-C Facial Serum, smoothing over your face, neck, and decollete'.
 Allow to dry and follow with your moisturizer.